plainoldprogrammer/directory-merger/README.md

 * Set a directory path via the URI.
 * Copy the files from two directories (sources) to a single directory (output).
 * Move the files from two directories (sources) to a single directory (output).
+* Replace files from the first directory in the second directory if exist the filename.
+* Replace files from the second directory in the first directory if exist the filename.

 **Screenshot**